aarya-bhatia/irc/README.md

 should have the Name, IP address, port and password of the server.
 For example:
 `server1,127.0.0.1,5000,test1`.

+To general format for the config.csv file is as follows: `ServerName,ServerHostname,ServerPort,ServerPassword`.

 To compile this code, please use a Linux machine.

 1. Download the source code: `git clone https://github.com/aarya-bhatia/irc`